temporalio/helm-charts/README.md

 ### Forwarding Your Machine's Local Port to Temporal Web UI

-Similarly to how you accessed Temporal front end via kubernetes port forwarding, you can access your Temporal instance's web user interface.
+Similarly to how you accessed the Temporal frontend via Kubernetes port forwarding, you can access your Temporal instance's web user interface.

-To do so, forward your machine's local port to the Web service in your Temporal installation
+To do so, forward your machine's local port to the Web service in your Temporal installation:

 ```
 $ kubectl port-forward services/temporaltest-web 8080:8080